 Pet Care Foundation

 The Pet Care Foundation was founded by Paula Kent Meehan in 2004 to help lower the euthanasia rate of Los Angeles City Animal Shelters.
-Since its inception the Pet Care Foundation has found new homes for thousands of cats and dogs through its programs.
+Since its inception the Pet Care Foundation has found new homes for over 40,000 cats and dogs through its many different programs.

 Programs include in-house adoption events at all 6 LA City Shelters, free spay/neuter clinics, mobile adoption events at Roxbury Park in Beverly Hills, ADOPT A PET TODAY television show airing on the LA City, Beverly Hills City and West Hollywood City TV channels, extensive social media networking, magazine and newspaper advertising.

 Mission Statement: The Pet Care Foundation is a 501c3, non-profit organization dedicated to the rescue, care, spay/neuter and adoption of homeless pets.

 Adopt me now!